erlendthune/erlendthune/README.md

 You can read more about me on my [linkedIn profile](https://www.linkedin.com/in/erlendthune/).

-See below for some of the work I've done privately and professionaly.
+I use [another profile](https://github.com/etsikt) for my professional projects.

+Below is a description of some of the private projects I have made.

 # IOS apps